jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 ![image](images/Pasted_image_20240322092555.png)
 This error can occur when data referenced by a pivot table changes in some way.
 Since the error does not provide any details the only way I'm aware of to resolve this error is to methodically narrow down the issue using the general troubleshooting steps described above.

-However, I've noticed that this error often stems from the BalancesByMonth intermediate sheet.
-This sheet contains a pivot table with a column that references the date column from the Balance History foundation table and summarizes it by max value.
+However, I've noticed that this error often stems from the **Balances By Month** Intermediate Sheet.
+This sheet contains a pivot table with a column that references the date column from the **Balance History** table and summarizes it by max value.
 This field has proven to be highly temperamental, and often disappears without warning when some change happens in the Balance History table that it doesn't like.
-When the column disappears, errors occur in dependent sheets like AssetsByMonth which reference the column.
+When the column disappears, errors occur in dependent sheets like **Assets By Month** which reference the column.

-You can identify this issue by unhiding the BalancesByMonth sheet and inspecting the pivot table for the "Max of Date" Column.
+You can identify this issue by unhiding the **Balances By Month** sheet and inspecting the pivot table for the "Max of Date" Column.
 ![image](images/Pasted_image_20240322100752.png)
 If the column is missing, you've found the problem.

-You can restore the column by selecting the pivot table, dragging the "Date" column from the BalanceHistory table into the "Values" area, selecting "Value Field Settings", summarizing the value field by "Max":
+You can restore the column by selecting the pivot table, dragging the "Date" column from the **Balance History** table into the "Values" area, selecting "Value Field Settings", summarizing the value field by "Max":
 ![image](images/Pasted_image_20240322101145.png)
 Now, try refreshing all data again and hopefully the issue is resolved.
 # Advanced Functionality